Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If a tea kettle is used, you’ll know when the water has reached the boiling point.
 After the water has just begun to boil, let it cool to the desired temperature.

-If you prefer, you can add bottled or filtered water to cool it down.
+If you prefer, add bottled or filtered water to cool it down.
 Another alternative is to cool the water down by pouring it from one bowl or mug to another.

 Best Water to Brew Tea

-Green and black tea contain Epigallocatechin Gallate (green tea has much more), an antioxidant which prevents free radical damage to cells.
+Green and black tea contain Epigallocatechin Gallate (EGCG) (green tea has much more).
+EGCG is an antioxidant that prevents free radical damage to cells.
 (Free radicals are known to contribute to chronic health problems.)
 EGCG is also known to inhibit cellular oxidation, which can lead to tissue and cell damage.

 The results showed the type of water used to make black tea did not affect EGCG levels.
 However, green tea made with either bottled or deionized water contained twice the amount of EGCG than tea made with tap water.

-Type of Water for the Highest Concentration of EGCG
+Water Type for the Highest Concentration of EGCG

 Type of Tea